-For further information about how to make a referral to Children's Social Care, please see the DSCBs Safeguarding Children procedures.
-These can also be found on the local safeguarding children procedures and guidance page of www.derbyscb.org.uk.
+For further information about how to make a referral to Children's Social Care, please see the DDSCP Safeguarding Children procedures.
+These can also be found on the local safeguarding children procedures and guidance page of www.ddscp.org.uk.

-See Private Fostering flowchart on the following page and DSCB Private Fostering webpage.
+See Private Fostering flowchart on the following page and DDSCP Private Fostering webpage.